tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 The Issuer-provided rate limit for a single Origin is intended to not change more frequently than once per policy window.
-If the Attester detects a change of rate limit multiple times for the state kept for a single policy window, it SHOULD reject the token.
+If the Attester detects a change of rate limit multiple times for the state kept for a single policy window, it SHOULD reject tokens issued in the remainder of the policy window.

 ### Issuer State {#issuer-state}